ScotDex/The_Script_Lab/README.md

 # Script Library

-New and old scripts.
-Kept as storage.
+New and old scripts categorized.